-If I were to ask you the question “Who are you”, how would you answer it?
-If you are anything like me, you would probably come up with some witty or funny response but if you answer it seriously your answer would probably be something like, “My name is Ed and I am a Marketing Manager”.
-But that’s not really a comprehensive or descriptive answer of who Ed is or how he sees himself OR how he would like others to see him.
-Answering the question “who are you” is clearly not very straight forward to answer but it is a very important question that you should be asking yourself frequently.
+If someone were to ask you the question “Who are you and what do you do for a living”, how would you answer it?
+If you have a sense of humour like mine, you would probably come up with some witty or funny response but in a professional space, if you answer it seriously your answer would probably be something like, “My name is Dave and I am a manager for Company X..”.

 How do you answer the question “Who are you”?